Faith and Doubt

 Stage Four: Adaptation

-After many more experiences, a person eventually goes to the stage of adaptation.
+After many experiences, a person eventually goes to the stage of adaptation.
 He now lives from the higher perspective that was previously only an idea.
-Instead of having a map of reality, he lives in Reality.
-This stage has been described as "just like normal life, but two inches off the ground."

 Be well,